This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Rubella, or German measles, is an infection caused by a virus.
 Rubella is spread when an infected person coughs or sneezes.

-- MMR vaccine: This vaccine helps prevent measles, mumps, and rubella.
-Adults who have never received the vaccine may need at least 1 dose of the vaccine.
-A second dose may be needed by those at a higher risk of getting measles, mumps, or rubella.
+- MMR vaccine helps prevent measles, mumps, and rubella.
+Adults who have never received the vaccine may need at least 1 dose.
+A second dose may be needed for those at a higher risk for measles, mumps, or rubella.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.